tebelorg/RPA-Python/README.md

 # API Reference

 [See sample Python script](https://github.com/tebelorg/TagUI-Python/blob/master/sample.py).
-For web automation, web element identifier can be XPath selector, CSS selector or attributes - id, name, class, title, aria-label, text(), href (in decreasing order of priority).
-It also supports visual element identifier using .png or .bmp image snapshot representing the UI element (can be on desktop applications or web browser).
-Visual element identifiers can also be x, y coordinates of elements on the screen.
+For web automation, web element identifier can be XPath selector, CSS selector or the following attributes - id, name, class, title, aria-label, text(), href (in decreasing order of priority).

+An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications or web browser). x, y coordinates of elements on the screen work as well.

 #### CORE FUNCTIONS
 Function|Parameters|Purpose